BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 72		%H	low	filler
 ==============  ======  ======  ===============================================

-The partial column counts CC1 and CC2 always sum to CC (i.e., CC1+CC2=CC).
+The partial column counts CC1 and CC2 usually sum to CC (i.e., CC1+CC2=CC).
 Usually, CC1 is equal to CC, and CC2 is zero, but there are some exceptions.
 Their exact purpose is not clear.

 Column Size Subheader
 ---------------------